-- Head lice
+- Head lice Pediculus capitis (head)

-- Body lice:
+- Body lice: Pediculus corporis (body)

-- Pubic lice (crabs)
+- Pubic lice (crabs) The smallest Phthirus pubis

 Head lice found anywhere on the head (typically hair, but also can be found on the eyebrows.)

 Body lice: typically found on the clothing, except when they need a blood meal.
 They then move to the skin (but usu found on the clothing NOT the skin)